drippyzxc/mesto-project-ff/README.md

 </div>
 <hr>

-The mesto-project-ff project is a full-fledged interface application that does not include adding cards, likes, changing avatars and names.
-There is also the option to open pop-up cards in full screen to fully enjoy the beauty of the landscape.
+The mesto-project-ff project is a full-fledged interface application that does not include adding/removing cards, likes, changing avatars and names.
+It is also possible to open pop-up cards in full screen to fully enjoy the beauty of the landscape.

 ## Implementation